How To Clean Mold from Your Window Air Conditioner Safely

 - Take off the front body grille of your unit.
 On most units, this can be done easily by pulling it forward and pushing down slightly.
 If the grille is screwed in, use the screwdriver to remove the screws.

-- Remove the filter that is located in the air conditioner’s front grille. (some of these filters are disposable, if – so, install a new one.)
+- Remove the filter that is located in the air conditioner’s front grille. (some of these filters are disposable, if – so, install a new one.
+Read this FAQ if you need help determining whether your filter needs to be changed.)

 - If your filter is washable, as most window unit’s filters are…place the filter in your sink and sprinkle it with laundry detergent.